11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 I have discussed how these classes were developed, how they work, and the means by which they can be edited.
-I have also discussed the `GameDataObject` data structure which was employed later on in the development of the MVP to encapsulate all of the business logic for the game data.
+I have also discussed the `GameDataObject` data structure which was employed later on in the development of the MVP to encapsulate all the business logic for the game data.
 There are also some diagrams in the final section of that document to illustrate the state of these classes as they were when the MVP was finished.
-It's in a seperate document to this one because it is rather long.
+It's in a separate document to this one because it is rather long.

 After `EditableMetadata` and `EditablePassage` classes were implemented, I proceeded to start developing the OH-HECC tool itself.